 Tropical forest ecology, community forestry management, tropical conservation and development

-Western Amazon and Mexico
+Western Amazon, Brazil, Mexico

 Kainer has a joint appointment with the School of Forest Resources and Conservation and the Center for Latin American Studies, she is also a core faculty member of its Tropical Conservation and Development Program.